Samantha Stosur: 2010: World's top ten and first singles Grand Slam final

 Stosur's next scheduled tournament was the Stanford Classic where she was the top-seed, but lost in a semifinal match-up with Victoria Azarenka.
 She then participated in the San Diego Open.
-As the second seed, she lost in the quarterfinals to Pennetta.
+As the second seed, she lost in the quarter-finals to Pennetta.
 Due to a shoulder injury, she withdrew from the Cincinnati Open and the Rogers Cup in Montreal.
 This meant that Stosur had only taken part in one of the five Premier-5 tournaments of the year.
 After taking time off to recover from her injury, she took part in the Pilot Pen Tennis tournament at New Haven, in hopes of regaining some of the lost ranking points and in preparation for the US Open.
-Stosur lost to Petrova in the quarterfinals.
+Stosur lost to Petrova in the quarter-finals.
 At the US Open, Stosur was seeded fifth.
-In her first US Open quarterfinal, she was up a break in the third set, before falling to defending champion and second seed Clijsters in three sets.
+In her first US Open quarter-final, she was up a break in the third set, before falling to defending champion and second seed Clijsters in three sets.
 Stosur announced that she would not take part in the 2010 Commonwealth Games.
 Instead, she competed at the final Premier Mandatory event of the year, the China Open, where she lost in the first round to qualifier Anastasija Sevastova in three sets.
 Stosur qualified in singles for the year-ending WTA Championships in Doha for the first time in her career, following the withdrawal of Venus Williams.

 Stosur then attempted to defend her title at the Japan Open as the top-seed, her only International tournament of the year.
-She lost against Kimiko Date-Krumm in the quarterfinals in a final-set tie-break, becoming the first top-ten player in WTA history to lose to an opponent over the age of 40.
+She lost against Kimiko Date-Krumm in the quarter-finals in a final-set tie-break, becoming the first top-ten player in WTA history to lose to an opponent over the age of 40.
 Stosur competed at the WTA Championships, where she was seeded fifth.
 Stosur was drawn in the Maroon Group alongside world No. 1, Caroline Wozniacki, world No. 6, Francesca Schiavone, and world No. 9, Elena Dementieva, seeded first, fourth and seventh, respectively, due to the Williams sisters' withdrawal.
 In her first match against Schiavone, she avenged her Roland Garros final loss to the Italian by defeating her in straight sets, coming back from a 0–4 deficit in the first set.
 Her next opponent was world No. 1, Wozniacki.
 Stosur continued her dominant showing, recording a straight-sets win to secure her spot in the semifinals.
 She then fell to Elena Dementieva, but secured her spot in the semifinals by winning one set.
 Stosur finished in first position in her round-robin group, but lost to three-time US Open champion and world No. 4, Clijsters, in the semifinals.
 Stosur ended her year ranked No. 6.
 In addition, she was the only player in 2010 to defeat both current world No. 1 players, Serena Williams and Wozniacki.
-She also had the best percentage of points scored on second serve amongst her peers.
+She also had the best percentage of points scored on second serve among her peers.